mnieber/gen/docs/developers-manual.rst

     ## The bar:service [2]
     The bar:service /has a welcome:endpoint that is /used in the welcome:screen.

+    ### Details
+    The welcome:screen also /shows a baz:banner.
+[3]

-    ## The baz:x [3]
+    ## The baz:x [4]
-    The baz:service /has a welcome:endpoint.
+    The baz:service /has a welcome:endpoint. :It /shows the baz:banner.

 Notes
 -----

-1. In this example, there are three blocks.
+1. In this example, there are four blocks.
 The first block describes foo:project and welcome:screen, but (based on rule 1) not bar:service and not (based on rule 3) baz:service.
 2. This block describes bar:service and welcome:endpoint.
 It references welcome:screen.
+3. This block references baz:banner (because the last block is a competing block that mentions baz:banner in its title via the baz:x wildcard)
-3. This block describes (based on rule 3) baz:service and welcome:endpoint.
-The welcome:endpoint terms in the
-   "bar:service" block and "baz:x" block are unrelated.
-The situation would change if the "baz:x" block were a child of the "bar:service" block, because in that case it would be referencing the welcome:endpoint of that block (rule 2).
+4. This block describes (via the rule about wildcards) baz:service and welcome:endpoint.
+The welcome:endpoint terms in the "bar:service" block and "baz:x" block are unrelated.
+That would change if the  were a child of the "bar:service" block, or if the "baz:x" block would mention "welcome:screen" in its title.

 Case 4: blocks (in a spec file) have scopes and links